dybzon/AlwaysDecrypted/README.md

 ## Usage

-Download and run the application AlwaysDecrypted.exe.
+Download and run the console application AlwaysDecrypted.exe.

-Provide the name of your SQL Server and database like this (the server will default to localhost)
+Provide the name of your SQL Server and database as command line arguments like this (the server will default to localhost)

 `-server=myserver -database=mydatabase`